How to Practice Self-Care When You Have Lung Cancerby Sheila M. Eldred Health Writer

 Laugh whenever you can

 Research reveals that laughing is linked to everything from easing pain to improving sleep, suggesting enough benefits that some hospitals even offer laughter therapy.
 Laughing triggers the release of endorphins, which is one of the body’s ways of relieving pain.
 Even if you don’t feel like laughing, forced laughter carries many of the same benefits.
-To get your endorphins flowing, search for laughter clubs or laughter yoga classes in your area.
+To get your endorphins flowing, search for laughter clubs or laughter yoga programs in your area.

 Go see a movie